Free City

 Importance of Engagement

-Torontonians wanted an information hub that would help them locate free or discounted events and socialize with those who share a similar interest.
+Torontonians need an info hub that to help them locate free or discounted events and socialize with those who share a similar interest.

-2. Users can discover cultural events that are specific to their interests;
+Discover cultural events that are specific to her interests;

-3. Users can find free or discounted events so they can attend them more often.
+Find free or discounted events so she can attend them more often.

 User Flow